-Ann Fam Med 2021;19:405-410. https://doi.org/10.1370/afm.2667.
+Ann Fam Med 2021;19:Online. https://doi.org/10.1370/afm.2667.

-Appeared as Annals "Online First" article.
+Annals "Online First" article.
+Accepted for publication in a later issue.

 INTRODUCTION

 The safety of care professionals and patients is paramount while caring for people with infectious diseases, including those with confirmed or suspected severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection and the accompanying coronavirus disease 2019 (COVID-19).
 Policies and protocols related to donning and doffing personal protective equipment (PPE) are now widely available, but developed primarily for institutional settings such as hospitals, and thus may not prove useful for clinicians doing home visits for patient care.